 What Is Hyrox?
 BASE Is An Official Hyrox Gym In Bangkok

-BASE is a proud to announce that they have become a Hyrox Official Gym and partner, offering training programs, special events and classes to help people prepare for the race, or simply improve their overall health and fitness.
+BASE is a proud to be a Hyrox Official Gym and partner, offering training programs, special events and classes to help people prepare for the race, or simply improve their overall health and fitness.

 Lively BASE classes incorporate both cardio and strength